 Not Drinking Enough Water

 The fix all for all of life's ails (or so it seems).
 Jackson agrees that fluid is really important, not only because staying hydrated is key for keeping your bowels regular, but it's also necessary for replacing fluid if you also suffer from diarrhoea.
 She recommends the best drink is always going to be water, but other drinks that will not trigger symptoms are herbal teas such as green tea, ginger tea, and peppermint tea.
-Jackson also recommends peppermint oil capsules and the use of a hot water bottle to relax muscles if you experience severe discomfort or anti-spasmodics, which are also available over the counter at your local pharmacy and can be used if a doctor has diagnosed you with Irritable Bowel Syndrome.
+Jackson also recommends peppermint oil capsules and the use of a hot water bottle to relax muscles if you experience severe discomfort or anti-spasmodics like Buscopan, which are also available over the counter at your local pharmacy and can be used if a doctor has diagnosed you with Irritable Bowel Syndrome.

 High FODMAP Foods